epics-containers/epics-containers.github.io/main/_sources/reference/faq.rst.txt

 - The lifecycle of a support module will often differ from a generic IOC.
-  The version number of the image is tied to the ioc-XXX source repo that generates, so we can have separate versions for support and IOC.
+  The version number of the image is tied to the ioc-XXX source repo that it generates, so we can have separate versions for support and IOC.

-- Not all users of a support module will need images generated and it is counter productive for them to be required to fix the Dockerfile when they are working on changes to a support module.
+- Not all users of a support module will need images generated and it may be counter productive for them to be required to update the Dockerfile when they are working on changes to a support module.